calumbruton/Smart-Ball/README.md

 ### Elitism

 To avoid losing strong DNA sequences, elitism was introduced.
-This transfers the top y number of fitest balls DNA sequences to the next generation.
+This transfers the top y number of fittest balls DNA sequences to the next generation.
 When running the program I used 10% elitism, or 6 out of a population size of 60 balls.
 Mutation was not used on these balls.